pingcap/docs/grafana-tidb-dashboard.md

     - Partial Num: the number of Partial results for each SQL statement

 - KV Errors
-    - KV Backoff Duration: the total time that a KV retry request lasts.
-TiDB may encounter an error when sending a request to TiKV.
+    - KV Backoff Duration: the total duration that a KV retry request lasts.
+TiDB might encounter an error when sending a request to TiKV.
 TiDB has a retry mechanism for every request to TiKV.
-The total time of a request retry is recorded here
+This `KV Backoff Duration` item records the total time of a request retry.
     - TiClient Region Error OPS: the number of Region related error messages returned by TiKV
     - KV Backoff OPS: the number of error messages returned by TiKV
     - Lock Resolve OPS: the number of TiDB operations to resolve locks.
 When TiDB's read or write request encounters a lock, it tries to resolve the lock